Ruhan-Cilliers/Online-Store-Prototype/README.md

 was a fundamental step in learning how to use HTML and Bootstrap formatting tools.

 ## **Table of Contents**
-*Intro
-*Installation
+* Intro
+* Installation
+* Usage

 ## **Installation**
 There is no installation required as it is a html file which would take you to a webpage.

 ## **Usage**
-*Click on the HTML file to be taken to the webpage.
+* Click on the HTML file to be taken to the webpage.
-*Hover over an image to display the buy button
+* Hover over an image to display the buy button